COVID-19 knocks out Virginia-Virginia Tech football opener - WHIZ News

 Running backs coach Mark Atuaia noted the “grave sacrifices” by his players.

-“My heart goes out to them because no one is giving merit to the disciple my young brothers have displayed since the pandemic hit,” he tweeted.
+“My heart goes out to them because no one is giving merit to the disciple my young brothers have displayed since the pandemic hit,” he wrote.
 “My UVA young brothers are AMAZING!!!”

-Conferences going ahead with a fall football season are requiring their schools to test athletes three times per week, and about a dozen games have already been postponed because of those results, which require quarantining for those infected and those identified through contract tracing to have come in contact with those who test positive.
+Conferences proceeding with a fall football season are requiring their schools to test athletes three times per week, and the ACC altered its schedule, pushing back its start date a week and its championship game, in anticipation of teams being unable to play because of the pandemic.

+Since the Hokies’ original opener was postponed on Aug.
+26 because of outbreaks upending the Wolfpack’s preparation, there have been more than a dozen FBS games postponed because of issues with COVID-19.
+Three Big 12 teams scheduled to open this weekend, including No. 15 Oklahoma State, had their games postponed.

+More schedule alterations are expected.
+On Friday, Memphis announced it had multiple positive tests within the football program and a “significant number of individuals” who had to be quarantined because of contact tracing.
+As of now, the Tigers’ game against Houston on Friday is on.

 The Centers for Disease Control and Prevention says any person who spends at least 15 minutes within 6 feet of a person who is infected with COVID-19 is deemed a high-risk contact and requires a 14-day quarantine.
 High-risk contacts can also involve touching or being sneezed on or coughed upon by an infected person.